sanjay-namdeo/notes/java/java-8-new-features.md

 1. `Predicate <T>`: interface is a functional interface with a method test(Object) to return a Boolean value.
 This interface signifies that an object is tested to be true or false.
 2. `Suppliers`: The Supplier functional interface is yet another Function specialization that does not take any arguments.
 We typically use it for lazy generation of values.
 For instance, let's define a function that squares a double value.
 It will not receive a value itself, but a Supplier of this value:
 3. `Consumers`: As opposed to the Supplier, the Consumer accepts a generified argument and returns nothing.
 It is a function that is representing side effects.
+4. `Optional`: The purpose of the class is to provide a type-level solution for representing optional values instead of null references.
-4. `BiConsumer`: It represents a function that takes in two arguments and produces a result.
+5. `BiConsumer`: It represents a function that takes in two arguments and produces a result.
 However, these kinds of functions doesn’t return any value.
 ```java
 // Create the first list
 List<Integer> lista = new ArrayList<Integer>();